CrossyChainsaw/Portfolio/README.md

 ![image](https://user-images.githubusercontent.com/74303221/173572977-84aa2916-a58a-4712-bd0e-58bf1c2bd9b6.png)

-I also still wanted to make a background looking something like this.
+I also still wanted to make a background looking something like the image down below.
 This also adds up to the spooky vibe of the application.
-Here are some skechtes, this is NOT how the applciation looks like now. just ideas.
+Here are some sketches, this is NOT how the application looks like now. just ideas.

 ![image](https://user-images.githubusercontent.com/74303221/173578807-efd02e2c-b314-4269-b9e9-e2da0d06e798.png)